Our literacy instruction engages the whole child.

 Teachers, parents, and students are a team in our program.
 We provide the instruction and materials.
 Parents provide the structure at home so that students complete their assigned homework.
 Students quickly progress from ‘learning to read’ to ‘reading to learn.’
 They’re able to use their literacy skills as a foundation of their education, and success in life.

 Our spring session runs January 5 - April 30, 2026.
 We’ll once again be offering in person group instruction for the following levels: Simple Code (kindergarten), Basic Code (first grade), and Complex Code (second grade).
 Students may repeat a group class if necessary for their skills development.
-Enrollment for the spring session will open up in the fall.
+Enrollment for the spring session will open in October.

 Schedule an Assessment